The Examination

 Techniques utilized

-Because every body is different and their are a multitude of conditions that may be affecting you, it only makes sense that different techniques may be needed to ensure you get the best results possible.
-We also realize that you may be nervous about some of the more direct hands on techniques.
-We will work with you to make sure that you not only get the best care possible, but that you are also comfortable with the care you are receiving.
+Because every body is different and their are a multitude of conditions that may be affecting you, it only makes sense that different techniques may be needed to ensure you get the best results possible. .
+We will work with you to make sure that you not only get the best care possible.

 20200805_134956.jpg